 - Ultima IV 's NES port also has the Avatar "class", which the Player Character (and the PC only) upgrades to upon achieving enlightenment in all Virtues.
 It's basically an Purposely Overpowered version of the Ranger with access to all weapons, armor, and spells (depending on your INT), with the only real downside being that if you ever commit an unvirtuous act again, you're reverted to your base class and have to regain the enlightenment in that virtue again.
 In the original versions of the game, you were stuck with your normal class restricted weaponry, with the Avatarhood benefit being you got access to the eight sets of Mystic Swords and Mystic Robes, the best melee and armor in the game for all classes.

 - Ultima IX gives you starting equipment based on what class you choose.
 The super-awesome Ranger gets an immediate boost to the three main stats, but crappy equipment.
 The super-crappy Shepherd, which gets no boost at all to the three main stats, gets equipment that other classes can't get for a least four or five hours.
 It pays to handicap yourself, apparently.

-- While Ultima I and II and the standard roster of fighter, cleric, thief and wizard, Ultima III expanded this to include not only RPG standbys such as the barbarian and druid, but also the illusionist and lark.
+- While Ultima I and II had the standard roster of fighter, cleric, thief and wizard, Ultima III expanded this to include not only RPG standbys such as the barbarian and druid, but also the illusionist and lark.